 The original plant featured one melting furnace and two high speed production lines.
-In 2009, a second furnace and two more lines were added.
+In 2009 a second furnace and two more lines were added.
 Their combined manufacturing capacity is 640 tonnes/day.
 NNPB beer bottles are produced in a green composition, in five capacities from 207ml to 710ml.

-Just under 200 people are employed at Moerdijk, where production efficiencies of better than 93% are standard.
-All four lines are equipped with 10-section tandem double gob Heye IS machines with 5in centre distances, involving 160 cavities in total.
-Apart from minor differences in terms of take-outs etc employed, these are four identical lines.
-All machines are equipped with Heye servo pushers and two lines feature Heye servo take-outs.
+Just under 200 people are employed at Moerdijk, where production efficiencies of better than 93 per cent are standard.
+All four lines are equipped with 10-section tandem double gob Heye IS machines with 5-inch centre distances, involving 160 cavities in total.
+Apart from minor differences in terms of take-outs employed etc, these four lines are identical.

+All machines are equipped with Heye servo pushers, and two lines feature Heye servo takeouts.
 At the cold end, state-of-the-art automated inspection and packing equipment is employed throughout.
-There is a constant flow of trucks to collect and deliver palletised loads of bottles to the local customer, with comparatively limited stocks maintained at the factory's warehouse.
+There is a constant flow of trucks to collect and deliver palletised loads of bottles